TBD54566975/developer.tbd.website/README.md

 ## 🎉 **We're participating in Hacktoberfest 2023!** 🎉

 Want to contribute during Hacktoberfest?
 We'd love to have you!
 Dive in, and your contributions could earn you some exclusive rewards.
-The first 10 merged PRs will secure TBD bucks, redeemable for exclusive swag at our [TBD shop](https://www.tbd.shop/s/shop).
-Keep an eye on our [leaderboard issue]() to see where you rank!
+The first 10 contributors to succesfully merge a PR will secure exclusive swag of their choosing from our [TBD shop](https://www.tbd.shop/s/shop).
+Keep an eye on our [leaderboard issue](https://github.com/TBD54566975/developer.tbd.website/issues/721) to see where you rank! ⭐️

 ## **Hacktoberfest Guidelines:**